Robertson: Budget 2019 more like a company 'annual report'

 Crown expenses and tax revenue are still roughly in line - but that's because both are below forecast by 0.9 per cent.

-In other words, a lower tax take from a flatter domestic economy have been offset by the Government's failure to fully spend money it has already allocated.
+In other words, a lower tax take from a flatter domestic economy has been offset by the Government's failure to fully spend money it has already allocated.

 Independent economist Cameron Bagrie says it is hard to see the fiscal numbers being "rosy" given the weaker economy.